What is Proofreading?

 - More responsibility

-What we can establish with certainty is that no matter which route you choose to go down, proofreading can be a positive and profitable enterprise if carried out in the right way and if you know what you are doing and how to do it.
+What we can establish with certainty is that no matter which route you choose to go down, proofreading and freelance content editing can be a positive and profitable enterprise if carried out in the right way and if you know what you are doing and how to do it.
 Where it becomes more difficult is trying to decide whether or not to go it alone as your own business or whether to operate as a freelancer.
 If you just have a spare couple of hours in the evenings and you want to make a bit of extra money on the side, freelance proofreading is probably the best fit for you as it allows you to pick up work as and when you want it and to fit your schedule around your other life commitments.